Andrew J. Weiland Medal

 - Review manuscript describing the body of research using the Journal of Hand Surgery format.
 Manuscript must be under 3000 words and may be published if selected as the Weiland Medal winner.

-- Up to two letters of support.
-Per Council Policy, no members of Council may provide a letter of support for a Weiland Medal applicant to prevent any conflict of interest.
+- Up to two letters of support (maximum).
+Per Council Policy, no members of Council may provide a letter of support for a Weiland Medal applicant.

 About Andrew Weiland